dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

 Tiles
 =====

-.. _bpy.types.RenderSettings.tile_x:
+.. _bpy.types.RenderSettings.use_auto_tile:

+Auto Tiles
+   Enables or disables the use of tiles.
+Tiles are used to reduce memory usage while rendering high resolution images.

-.. _bpy.types.RenderSettings.tile_y:
+.. _bpy.types.RenderSettings.tile_size:

 Tile Size
    This value is used to control the size of the tile used for rendering.
 Decreasing the size reduces memory usuage.

 Acceleration Structure